gowww/fatal/README.md

 ### Custom "error" handler

-When a your code panics, a 500 error with an empty body is send by default.
+When your code panics, the response status is set to 500 and an empty body is sent by default.

-But you can set your own "error" handler (and send an HTML page, for example).
+But you can set your own error handler and retrive the error value with [Error](https://godoc.org/github.com/gowww/fatal#Error).
-You can also use [Error](https://godoc.org/github.com/gowww/fatal#Error) if you need to retrive the recovered error value:
+In this case, it's up to you to set the response status code (normally 500):

 ```Go
 http.ListenAndServe(":8080", fatal.Handle(mux, &fatal.Options{